If you’re pregnant, you’ve probably experienced “Baby Brain”. You know…

 Eating just 1 ounce of sunflower seeds gives you 66% of the daily value for vitamin E, an important antioxidant.
 It’s been shown to reduce cognitive impairment in the elderly.

-An ounce of almonds (about 24 nuts) gives you 48% of the Daily Value for vitamin E. Most American’s don’t have enough Vitamin E in the diet.
+An ounce of almonds (about 24 nuts) gives you 48% of the Daily Value for vitamin E. Many American’s don’t have enough Vitamin E in the diet.

 Imagine getting all the selenium you need in a day by eating bite of something…it’s possible by eating just one Brazil nut!
 Selenium is a strong antioxidant and a marginal or deficient intake may be associated with cognitive decline with age.